(See also Overview of Thyroid Function.)

 Hashimoto thyroiditis is believed to be the most common cause of primary hypothyroidism in North America.
 It is several times more prevalent among women.
 Incidence increases with age and in patients with chromosomal disorders, including Down syndrome, Turner syndrome, and Klinefelter syndrome.
 A family history of thyroid disorders is common.

-Hashimoto thyroiditis, like Graves disease, is sometimes associated with other autoimmune disorders, including Addison disease (adrenal insufficiency), type 1 diabetes mellitus, hypoparathyroidism, vitiligo, premature graying of hair, pernicious anemia, connective tissue disorders (eg, RA, SLE, Sjögren syndrome), celiac disease, and Schmidt syndrome (Addison disease, diabetes, and hypothyroidism secondary to Hashimoto thyroiditis).
+Hashimoto thyroiditis, like Graves disease, is sometimes associated with other autoimmune disorders, including Addison disease (adrenal insufficiency), type 1 diabetes mellitus, hypoparathyroidism, vitiligo, premature graying of hair, pernicious anemia, connective tissue disorders (eg, rheumatoid arthritis, systemic lupus erythematosus, Sjögren syndrome), celiac disease, and type 2 polyglandular deficiency syndrome (Schmidt syndrome—a combination of Addison disease with hypothyroidism secondary to Hashimoto thyroiditis and/or type 1 diabetes mellitus).
 There may be an increased incidence of thyroid tumors, rarely thyroid lymphoma.
 Pathologically, there is extensive infiltration of lymphocytes with lymphoid follicles and scarring.

 Patients complain of painless enlargement of the thyroid or fullness in the throat.
 Examination reveals a nontender goiter that is smooth or nodular, firm, and more rubbery than the normal thyroid.
-Many patients present with symptoms of hypothyroidism, but some present with hyperthyroidism.
+Many patients present with symptoms of hypothyroidism, but some present with hyperthyroidism that may be due to thyroiditis.

 Testing consists of measuring T4, TSH, and thyroid autoantibodies.
 Early in the disease, T4 and TSH levels are normal and there are high levels of thyroid peroxidase antibodies and, less commonly, of antithyroglobulin antibodies.